benmaier/netwulf/docs/python_api/post_back.rst

     Post to Python

-Pressing this button will lead the data to be posted back to Python.
-Subsequently the browser window will be closed.
-The Python kernel will not be responding until either the `Post to Python`-button is pressed or the ``KeyboardInterrupt`` signal is send (manually or using the `Stop`-Button in a Jupyter notebook).
+Pressing this button will pipe the data back to Python and close the browser The Python kernel is busy until either `Post to Python` is clicked or a ``KeyboardInterrupt`` signal is send (manually or using the `Stop`-Button in a Jupyter notebook).

 The returned stylized network dictionary will contain all the necessary information